 National Residential Improvement Association

-The National Residential Improvement Association or NRIA does not provide assistance with home repairs, but it does help with vital information.
+The National Residential Improvement Association or NRIA does not assist with home repairs, but it does help with vital information.
 It’s a well-respected third party that helps people find the assistance they need.

 You can find an application on their website.
 Within one to two days, you’ll receive a response about various programs you might be eligible for.
 It never hurts to take a look, as you never know what they might have insight into.